 sudo -h <trusted-host> -l

-If host-based restrictions don’t apply as expected, your sudo
+If host-based restrictions don’t apply as expected, your sudo version is vulnerable.

 Fix and Recommendations